VibeUE

 🚀 Getting Started

-VibeUE is the best AI tool for Unreal Engine developers.
-It uses a Python-first architecture with 6 MCP discovery tools and 9 specialized Python services providing 203 methods for Blueprints, Materials, Widgets, Enhanced Input, Level Actors, Data Assets, and Data Tables.
+VibeUE is a deep AI workflow layer for Unreal Engine developers.
+It uses a Python-first architecture with 10 MCP tools and 25 specialized Python services providing 853 methods for Blueprints, materials, landscape terrain, splines, foliage, widgets, Enhanced Input, animation, Niagara, skeletons, StateTree behavior, runtime virtual textures, level actors, data assets, sound cues, and more.
 VibeUE enables AI assistants like Claude, GitHub Copilot, and Cursor to directly control Unreal Engine through Python APIs discovered and executed at runtime.

-VibeUE's WidgetService provides 14 methods for UMG widget development.
-Through Python API calls, you can create widget blueprints, add components (buttons, text, images, panels), configure properties, bind events, and style UI elements.
-AI assistants can discover available methods via MCP discovery tools and execute them to build complete user interfaces.
+VibeUE's WidgetService provides 24 methods for UMG widget development.
+Through Python API calls, you can create widget blueprints, add components (buttons, text, images, panels), configure properties, bind events, style UI elements, and set up MVVM ViewModel bindings.
+Widgets remain an important part of VibeUE, but they now sit alongside broader workflows for terrain, animation, AI, assets, audio, and project tooling.

-VibeUE's BlueprintService is the most comprehensive Blueprint API available.
-With 64 methods, it handles:
+VibeUE's BlueprintService is one of the core high-level services in the stack.
+With 84 methods, it handles:

 • Lifecycle - create_blueprint, compile_blueprint, reparent_blueprint